Phidias: Life and work

 Phidias supposedly weighed the gold robe of the Athena Parthenos to prove his innocence, but was then accused of impiously portraying himself and Pericles on the shield of the statue, which was apparently true.

 Plutarch records that Phidias was imprisoned and died in jail.

-Aristophanes' play Peace (c.
+Aristophanes's play Peace (c.
 421 BC) mentions an unfortunate incident involving Phidias, but little context is provided.

 According to Philochorus, as quoted by a scholiast on Aristophanes, Phidias was put to death by the Eleans after he completed the Statue of Zeus at Olympia for them.

 From the late 5th century BC, small copies of the statue of Zeus were found on coins from Elis, which give a general notion of the pose and the character of the head.
 The god was seated on a throne, every part of which was used for sculptural decoration.
 His body was of ivory, his robe of gold.
 His head was of a somewhat archaic type; the bust of Zeus found at Otricoli, which used to be regarded as a copy of the head of the Olympian statue, is certainly more than a century later in style.

-Archaeological discovery and legacy
+Archaeological discovery

-A significant advancement in the knowledge of Phidias' working methodology came during 1954–58 with the excavation of the workshop at Olympia where he created the Statue of Zeus.
+A significant advancement in the knowledge of Phidias's working methodology came during 1954–1958 with the excavation of the workshop at Olympia where he created the Statue of Zeus.
 Tools, terracotta molds and a cup inscribed on the bottom "Φειδίου εἰμί" (Pheidíou eimí) – "I belong to Phidias"; literally: "of Phidias I am", were found here, just where Pausanias said the statue was constructed.
-The discovery has enabled archaeologists to re-create the techniques used to make the statue and confirm its date.
+The discovery has enabled archaeologists to re-create the techniques used to make the statue.

+Another probable workshop of Phidias, on the southern slope of the Acropolis, was excavated in 1878, 1963/1964 and from 2001 onwards and seems to belong to the Athena Promachos.

+Legacy

 By 1910, mathematician Mark Barr began using the Greek letter Phi (φ) as a symbol for the golden ratio after Phidias.
 However, Barr later wrote that he thought it unlikely that Phidias actually used the golden ratio.